xiaohe725/Padding-free-Downsampling-And-Hybrid-Stem/README.md

 Following the hyperparameter settings of Haase et al, the padding-free downsampling and hybrid stem modules proposed in this article were experimented on CIFAR-100, Stanford Dogs, and ImageNet datasets.

-For the CIFAR-100 dataset, using the first set of hyperparameters.
+For the CIFAR-100 dataset, using the first set of hyperparameters --
---

 ## Orig——CIFAR-100